Financial Facts for the Wealthy

 If you are earning a healthy six-figure income, there are facts you need to know.
 Whether single or married, you have made it to the H.I.T. list—the High-Income Target list for the financially vulnerable in love.
-THERE ARE THREE THINGS EVERYONE ON THE H.I.T.
-LIST NEEDS TO KNOW:

 1. You Need A Pre-Nuptial or Post-Nuptial Agreement